VictorJunqueira1/study-assistant/README.en.md

 ## Overview

 **Study Assistant** is built using a modern technology stack to provide a user-friendly and functional interface for managing your learning.
-The system has three main areas:
+The system has two main areas:

 - **Roadmap**: Visualize and plan your study progress.
 - **Courses**: Direct links to access your courses and learning materials.
-- **Notes**: Keep and organize your digital notes efficiently.

 ## Features

 - **Roadmap Area**: Plan and track your progress in Programming, Mathematics, and English.
 - **Course Links**: Quickly access your courses through integrated links in the navigation bar.
-- **Note System**: Create and manage digital notes in a practical and organized manner.
 - **Responsive Interface**: Adaptive design for different screen sizes, ensuring a consistent user experience.

 ## Technologies Used